by Alex Vikoulov

 *Image Credit: The 13th Floor, the movie (1999)

 About the Author:

-Alex Vikoulov is a futurist, digital philosopher, neo-transcendentalist, transhumanist singularitarian, evolutionary extrapolist, cosmist, independent scholar, founder of Ecstadelic Media, painter, media artist, essayist, co-author of "Is Reality a Simulation?"
-(2018), author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" (2019).
+Alex Vikoulov is a futurist, digital philosopher, neo-transcendentalist, transhumanist singularitarian, evolutionary extrapolist, cosmist, independent scholar, founder of Ecstadelic Media, painter, essayist, media commentator, co-author of "Is Reality a Simulation?"
+(2018), author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" (2019), "The Origins of Us: Evolutionary Emergence and The Omega Point Cosmology," "The Physics of Time: D-Theory of Time & Temporal Mechanics" (2019).
 Lives in Burlingame, California (San Francisco Bay Area).
 More Bio...